SEO Management: Graphic of a rocket over a graph moving upward

 5. Local SEO

-Last but certainly not least, local SEO is designed for businesses who have a physical presence, such as a brick and mortar store, or offer services within a specific geographic area.
+Last but certainly not least, local SEO is designed for businesses that have a physical presence.
+This component of SEO drives traffic to a brick-and-mortar store, which is perfect if you offer services in a specific geographic area instead of selling e-commerce products to buyers worldwide.

 Local SEO is critical if you want your business to appear in local search results and Google Maps listings.
 Key ranking factors include:

-• Claiming and optimizing your Google My Business listing with key information such as your business name, address, and phone number (NAP).
+• Claiming and optimizing your Google Business Profile with key information such as your business name, address, and phone number (NAP).

 • Building links from local sources, such as local websites, newspapers, influencers, and other organizations.